SakthiAdhavan20/vsd-riscv/Task 3/README.md

 if (imm_j & 0x100000)
     imm_j |= 0xFFE00000;
 ```
+Note: R-type instructions operate purely on registers and do not include an immediate field.

 ### I-Type (Immediate, Load)

 Used for immediate arithmetic, loads, and some control instructions.